yarynakorduba/aminer-publications-dia/README.md

 * Aminer-Author.txt
 * Aminer-Paper.txt
 * Aminer-Author2Paper.txt (Supplementary File)
-3. Data is parsed using spark into csv file format. `parse_data.ipynb`
+3. Data is parsed using pyspark into csv file format. `parse_data.ipynb`
 4. The parsed data is cleaned using pyspark for consolidation and name disambiguation.
 The supplementary file `Aminer-Author2Paper.txt` is used to perform data cleaning between the papers and authors datasets. `load_csv_into_schema.csv`
 5. The following queries are performed: `load_csv_into_schema.csv`